 Portland Trail Series.
 We are already preparing for the possibility of rescheduling the Spring Series.
 If we do, it will likely affect the Summer and Fall Series dates, so they will could be rescheduled too.
 UPDATE 3/20: The Series is rescheduled!
 New dates are on the race page.
 Email sent to all registered racers on 3/20.

 Stumptown Trail Runs.
 We have not made a final decision about this half marathon or 50K yet.
 Since these races are in May, we are expecting that we will have to reschedule or cancel.
 This one is extra challenging because we aren’t allowed to have two races in one week in Forest Park, and the Memorial Day holiday allowed us to spread this over two weeks by having one distance on Saturday and the other on Monday.
 Additionally, the 50K is proving tough to reschedule as there are construction projects in Forest Park later this year that will eliminate our ability to use some of the trails.
 We are tenacious though, and haven’t given up yet on a new date.
-UPDATE 3/23: We are working to reschedule Stumptown to October.
-Email sent to all registered racers on 3/23.
+UPDATE 4/7: Rescheduled dates for Stumptown; half marathon is Sat.
+Sept 5th and the 50K is Mon.
+Sept 7th.
+Email sent to all registered racers, waitlisters, and volunteers today.

 Rescheduling a race is almost like creating a new race.
 It first involves the permitting agencies.
 What dates are even available to use the trails and venue?
 Some have seasonal restrictions so moving an event to another time of year isn’t even allowed.
 Once we have a date or two identified, then we begin contacting all the vendors and services who were already committed, negotiating on already paid deposits and new pricing, assuming they are available for the new date.